 6. Paper guidebooks

-Gone are the days when travelers have to stock their suitcases or carry-on bags with thick and heavy guidebooks.
+Gone are the days when travelers had to stock their suitcases or carry-on bags with thick and heavy guidebooks.
 Don’t get me wrong – I love guidebooks but this is the 21st century and you can find all the information you need online or download it on to your smartphone or tablet.
 Before you leave on any trip, download the apps of any hotels, airlines, car rental companies, tours and attractions you’re using or visiting and save them all to one folder for easy location when you need them.

 7. Too many clothes

 There’s an old saying: Pack half the clothes and twice the money.
 Those are words to live by.
-As you’re preparing for a trip, lay out all the clothes and money you plan to bring.
-Then only pack half the clothes and double the amount of money you had planned on.
+As you’re preparing for a trip, lay out all the clothes you plan to bring.
+Then only pack half of it.
 Like so many people, I used to over pack and then I got wise.
-And don’t use the excuse that you’re a girl who needs more stuff because my wife – the most girly girl I know—used to travel with a suitcase the size of trunk, but once she saw the light, she started using a suitcase that’s smaller than mine and now it’s carry-on only for her.
+My wife used to travel with a suitcase the size of steam trunk, but once she saw all the advantages to packing light, she started using a suitcase that was smaller than mine and from then on, it was carry-on only for her.
 These days, with two kids, carry-on only is impossible but it’s more important than ever to pack smart.

 8. Designer luggage

 Speaking of luggage, don’t bring expensive designer luggage as it only draws the attention of thieves.
-If you’re a thief, who are you going to rob: someone that has a designer bag or someone that’s got some generic suitcase?
+If you’re a thief, who are you going to rob: someone who has a designer bag or someone who’s got a generic suitcase?
 Case closed.

 I once had a girlfriend who had to bring seven pairs of shoes with her on every trip because she needed them to match all of her outfits.
 That relationship didn’t last long.
-When I travel, I bring one comfortable pair of walking/running shoes and one pair of dressy shoes.
+When I travel, I bring one comfortable pair of walking/running shoes and one pair of dress shoes.
 Since women tend to have smaller feet, they can usually fit a few options.
-My wife recommends only one pair of heels, one pair of running shoes and flip flops or ballet flats (and of course, you’ll be wearing one of these pairs for travel.)
+My wife recommends one pair of heels, one pair of running shoes and flip flops or ballet flats (and of course, you’ll be wearing one of these pairs for travel.)
 My wife recommends the Adidas Ultraboost as the most comfortable running shoes she’s ever worn and are perfect for travel since they’re slip-ons so you don’t have to fuss with laces.

 10. Sudafed and other over-the-counter drugs

-A lot of Americans don’t realize that it is illegal to bring some over-the-counter medicines commonly used in the United States into some foreign countries, like Japan.
-These drugs include inhalers and some allergy and sinus medications.
-Specifically, products that contain stimulants (medicines that contain pseudoephedrine such as Actifed, Sudafed, and Vicks inhalers), or codeine are prohibited.
+A lot of Americans don’t realize that it is illegal to bring some over-the-counter medicines commonly used in the United States into some foreign countries.
+In some countries, these drugs include inhalers and some allergy and sinus medications.
+Specifically, many products that contain stimulants (medicines that contain pseudoephedrine such as Actifed, Sudafed, and Vicks inhalers), or codeine are prohibited.
 It’s best to look up country’s U.S. embassy for specific details.
 Here’s Japan’s as an example.

 As you can see, most of the things I’ve listed will save you space in your suitcase but some can also save you jail time!